 Our team is committed to helping Washington students succeed in school and get prepared for their careers.

-- Bradford L. Smith, President & Chief Legal Officer, Microsoft Corporation
+- Bradford L. Smith, Vice Chair & President, Microsoft Corporation

 - Dean Allen, CEO, McKinstry Co.
 LLC

-- Jeff Vincent, President & CEO, Laird Norton Company
+- Jeff Vincent, President & CEO, Retired, Laird Norton Company

 - Steve Mullin, President, Washington Roundtable & Partnership for Learning